-By June 2024 1 1 Establish a communication strategy for youths and families involved in the juvenile delinquency system to ensure all are aware of the services available and how to access them.
-Current Status: IN PROGRESS % Completed Monthly task force meetings are being held that 5% include the Orange County Department of Education Owner with the focus on defining the points of engagement.
-Probation The same are the same are assumed and points or engagement.
-(V.5.5)
+By June 2024 1 Establish a communication strategy for youths and families juvenile delinquency system to ensure all are aware of the sand how to access them.
+Current Status: IN PROGRESS % Completed Monthly task force meetings are being held that include 20% representatives from Probation, SSA, HCA, Sheriffs, OCDE Owner with the focus on defining the points of engagement.
+Probation The task force is reviewing resources to be included in OC (V.5.5) Navigator Resource Guide(s) to be readily available across the identified points of engagement for these youth.